 In addition, there are other programs which might be able to provide fee waivers for your college applications not covered by the Common App fee waiver.
 These include fee waiver programs operated by the College Board and by the National Association of College Advisors and Counselors.

-Check with your guidance counselor for more information about if you would be eligible for these programs, how to apply, and whether your chosen colleges participate in these fee waiver programs.
+Check with your guidance counselor for more information about whether you’re eligible for these programs, how to apply, and whether your chosen colleges participate in these fee waiver programs.
 However, regardless of whether you use these other fee waiver programs, if you also meet the eligibility guidelines for the Common App fee waiver process, you should definitely request a fee waiver when you fill out the Common App.

 Don’t let your family’s financial situation discourage you from even applying to college.
 You do have options to make the application process more affordable, though you may have to do a little more research and paperwork to find them.
 The most important thing to remember is to stay engaged, up-to-date, and informed on how to take advantage of the opportunities that are available to you.